ryanlovett/jh-google-oauthenticator/README.md

     c.JupyterHub.authenticator_class = 'oauthenticator.GoogleOAuthenticator'

-You can alternatively use `LocalGoogleOAuthenticator` to handle both local and GitHub auth.

 You will need to provide the OAuth callback URL and the Google OAuth client ID and client secret to JupyterHub.
 For example, if these values are in the environment variables `$OAUTH_CALLBACK_URL`, `$OAUTH_CLIENT_ID` and